How to collect fossil fish (and other creatures of the deep)

 Fish began to evolve about 530 million years ago.
 Roughly 110 million years later, they started to develop bones.

-The fossil record includes the prehistoric relatives of sharks, turtles, crabs, stingrays and shrimp, as well as dozens of fish species that ranged in size from minuscule to several metres long.
+The fossil record includes the prehistoric relatives of sharks, turtles, crabs, stingrays, shrimp and starfish, as well as dozens of fish species that ranged in size from minuscule to several metres long.

 Among the larger specimens are fossils of Borealosuchus, which date back to the Jurassic Period, 180 million years ago.
 ‘They lived alongside dinosaurs, but managed to dodge the bullet when everything went extinct 65 million years ago,’ says Hyslop.
 ‘Although they no longer exist, they would have looked, walked and eaten very much like the crocodiles and alligators we have today.’